barotto/IBMulator/README.md

 Follow the general instructions using this additional 'configure' option:
 --host=x86_64-w64-mingw32

-### Why GCC 4.9?
-Isn't the 4.8 version included with Ubuntu 14.04 enough?

-IBMulator is written in C++11 and uses std::regex, e.g. to filter out unwanted file types from the floppy selection window.
-GCC added proper support to std::regex only starting from the 4.9 version.
-If you are using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA.

 ### libRocket

 IBMulator uses libRocket which must be downloaded from http://librocket.com.